lufinkey/react-native-spotify/README.md

 ## Install

-To add rn-spotify-sdk to your project, cd into your project directory and run the following commands:
+To add the Spotify SDK to your project, cd into your project directory and run the following commands:
 ```bash
 npm install --save rn-spotify-sdk
 react-native link